BLOX-City/RendererServicePublic/README.md

 Lighting isn't very good, you should bake GI to vertex colors using Blender otherwise it'll look like something from 2008 but you can avoid doing that if you are here for the retro looks

+We recommend disabling the lighting for the demo since lighting is pre baked for performance

 ## Setup